webgriffe/esb/README.md

 ----------
 As said all workers and producers are managed by a single PHP binary.
 This binary is located at `vendor/bin/esb`.
 So to deploy and run your ESB application all you have to do is to deploy your application as any other PHP application (for example using [Deployer](https://deployer.org/)) and make sure that `vendor/bin/esb` is always running (we suggest to use [Supervisord](http://supervisord.org/) for this purpose).

 Keep in mind that the `vendor/bin/esb` binary logs its operations to `stdout` and errors using `error_log()` function.
 With a standard PHP CLI configuration all the `error_log()` entries are then redirected to `stderr`.
 This is done through [Monolog](https://github.com/Seldaek/monolog)'s [StreamHandler](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/StreamHandler.php) and [ErrorHandler](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/ErrorLogHandler.php) handlers.
-Moreover all critical events are handled by the [NativeMailHander](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/NativeMailerHandler.php) (configured with `critical_events_to ` and `critical_events_from` parameters).
+Moreover all warning (or higher level) events are handled by the [NativeMailHander](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/NativeMailerHandler.php) (configured with `logger_mail_to` and `logger_mail_from` parameters).

 You can also add your own handlers using the `esb.yml` configuration file.